How to enable errors display and logging in hPanel

-In both cases, all you need to do is reach your hPanel, then open Websites → Manage, search for PHP Configuration on the sidebar and click on it:
+To enable either or both of them, go to Websites → Manage, search for PHP Configuration on the sidebar and click on it:

-To make errors visible on your website directly, add a checkmark for the displayErrors (display_errors) parameter
+To make errors visible on your website directly, enable the displayErrors (display_errors) parameter

-If you are using WordPress, in the File Manager open your public_html/wp-config.php file.
-Check if it has this line:
+If you are using WordPress, go to the File Manager and open your public_html/wp-config.php file.
+Then, search for the debugging line:

 define('WP_DEBUG', false);